prysmaticlabs/documentation/website/docs/install/install-with-script.md

 When you see `{"syncing":false}%`, you’re ready to proceed.
 (TODO: does this output also guarantee that the EL is fully synced?)

-While you’re waiting for your beacon node to sync, review the latest Ethereum Foundation validator advisories.
-Testnet advisories are available on the [Prater Staking Launchpad](https://prater.launchpad.ethereum.org/en/overview).
-Mainnet advisories are on the [Mainnet Staking Launchpad](https://launchpad.ethereum.org/en/overview).

-Next, we’ll create an account with the [Ethereum Staking Deposit CLI](https://github.com/ethereum/staking-deposit-cli).
+Create an account with the [Ethereum Staking Deposit CLI](https://github.com/ethereum/staking-deposit-cli).
 We recommend doing this on a new, airgapped machine if possible [security best practices].

 Download the latest stable version of the deposit CLI for your operating system from the [Staking Deposit CLI Releases page](https://github.com/ethereum/staking-deposit-cli/releases).